baleada/docs/assets/md/logic/classes/Editable.md

 Editable is a library that enriches a piece of state by:
 - Allowing it to infer its data type
-- Allowing it to extract an editable version of itself, based on its data type
+- Allowing it to store and make changes to an editable version of itself, instead of mutating the original state
-- Giving it the methods necessary to handle different kinds of edits (write, overwrite, full delete, partial delete, cancel &amp; revert to previous value, etc.)
+- Giving it the methods necessary to handle different kinds of edits (write, overwrite, full delete, partial delete, cancel &amp; revert to original value, etc.)

 Editable is written in vanilla JS with no dependencies.